Drumhead court-martial: Nazi Germany

 From 1934, every division of the Reichswehr had a court martial.
 After the occupation of Poland, the Oberkommando des Heeres wished to introduce a system which allowed speedy trials to be performed, as it was believed that a fast process would be a more effective deterrent.
 In November 1939 a law was passed which permitted drumhead trials if it was deemed necessary during warfare.
 Every commander of a regiment could either decide to inform the court martial of his division, or he could convene a drumhead trial when somebody was accused of a crime.
 The decision of a drumhead trial could be executed immediately.
 With the beginning of the year 1944 the high command formed a special police, the "High command Feldjägerkorps", which were in command of special drumhead trials named fliegende Standgerichte, composed of motorized judges.

 During the last two months of World War II, Adolf Hitler authorized the use of Fliegendes Sonder-Standgericht ("flying special court martial" or "flying special drumhead"), mobile courts-martial used by the German armed forces.
 The use of "flying" refers to their mobility and may also refer to the earlier "flying courts martial" held in Italian Libya.
 Italian military judges were flown by aircraft to the location of captured rebels, where the rebels were tried in a court martial shortly after capture.

 An example of this was the summary trial of five officers found guilty of failing to prevent the Western Allies from capturing the Ludendorff Bridge during the Battle of Remagen on 7 March 1945.
 On a direct order from Hitler, Generalleutnant Rudolf Hübner tried Major Hans Scheller, Captain Willi Bratge, Capt.
 Karl Friesenhahn, Lt.
 Karl Heinz Peters, Maj.
 Herbert Strobel and Maj.
 August Kraft.
 Hübner, who had no legal experience, acted as both prosecutor and judge.
 He conducted extremely brief show trials during which he harangued the defendants for their alleged command failures, and then pronounced sentence.
 All of the officers were sentenced to death except for Friesenhahn, who had unsuccessfully attempted to detonate explosive charges wired to the bridge before later being captured by Allied forces.
 Other than Bratge (who had been captured along with Friesenhahn), the convicted officers were taken to nearby woods within 24 hours, executed with a shot to the back of the neck, and buried where they fell.

 After the failed plot to assassinate Hitler in July 1944, General Friedrich Fromm, after capturing the conspirators, hosted an impromptu court martial sentencing the lead conspirators to death by firing squad.
 Dietrich Bonhoeffer, accused of association with the assassination plot, was similarly tried and executed.

-After Admiral Canaris, head of the Abwehr, the German military intelligence service, was suspected of involvement in the 20 July Plot to assassinate Hitler, Hitler authorised Heinrich Himmler to have Canaris tried and sentenced to death by a drumhead court-martial.
+After Admiral Wilhelm Canaris, head of the Abwehr, the German military intelligence service, was suspected of involvement in the 20 July Plot to assassinate Hitler, Hitler authorised Heinrich Himmler to have Canaris tried and sentenced to death by a drumhead court-martial.